 “Uh… everything!
 Yeah, yeah.
 How about… what’s the Otherworld like?
 All five layers?”

 Yali launched into elaborate descriptions of everything, from the starry void of the Waiting, to the riddle-maze of the Seeking, to the trials of the Stern, to the lush wilderness of the Broken.
 They all sounded so beautiful – except the Stern, anyway – and I couldn’t wait to see them myself.
 Obviously, I didn’t want to be involved in all this, but I really wanted to see them, too.

 “So…” I said, “Waiting, Seeking, Stern, Broken, Blood.
 That’s the same order as the city!
 If you count from top to bottom.”

 Yali smiled.
-“That's right.
-The layers of the city were built to mimic the layers of the Otherworld.
-That's why the first layer doesn't allow any lights at night – so that you can see the stars.”
+“That’s right.
+The rings of the city were built to mimic the layers of the Otherworld.
+That’s why the first ring doesn’t allow any lights at night – so that you can see the stars.”

-“I didn't know that!
-My parents did take me to a few museums on the second layer when I was a kid.
+“I didn’t know that!
+My parents did take me to a few museums in the second ring when I was a kid.
 I remember the roads being all twisty and I got really lost.
 It was built that way on purpose?”

 “It probably was!”

-“And the third layer is obvious, it's boring and strict, just like the Stern.
+“And the third ring is obvious, it’s boring and strict, just like the Stern.
 Uh, no offense.”